Disembarking from everything you’ve ever known about how to run a business takes a special kind of person.

 Breaking his courses into the online world (and format)

 Reuven was both blessed and hindered by his background as a live educator.
 On the one hand, because his courses had already been tested with live audiences, he didn’t need to create a curriculum from scratch.

-From where he stood, all he needed to do to translate his offline courses into the digital world was bust out his tried-and-true curriculum, record his online course videos, and start marketing.
+From where he stood, all he needed to do to translate his offline courses into the digital world was bust out his tried-and-true curriculum, record his online course videos, and start marketing his products.